whitneyburton/portfolios/students/1703-back/chantal_justamond/20170607-chantal-justamond-m2.md

 * [Job Tracker](https://github.com/chantal66/job-tracker)
 * [Job Tracker Original](https://github.com/turingschool/job-tracker)

-Job Tracker is a small job tracking app, when I start my job search I'll definetly do something like this.
+Job Tracker is a small job tracking app.
+It has the abbility to create companies, jobs for that company, leave comments and contacts.
+This will be really helpful when when I start my job search.

 Takeways:
   I enjoyed the Job Tracker project.
 The best thing I walked away